 Other species killed for their ivory tusks are the hippopotamus, walrus, narwhal and mammoth.

-Below: Various items made from ivory from elephants tusks
+- Above: Various items made from ivory from elephants tusks.

 Growing demand for ivory in China is “the leading driver behind the illegal trade in ivory today,” said Tom Milliken, an elephant and rhino expert for the wildlife trade monitoring network TRAFFIC.